1

 Your data remains in your iCloud account even if your Kinwatch subscription expires.
 You can resume your subscription at any time and access your data again.
 I do not withhold or delete your data for lapsed subscriptions.

-Kinwatch is not directed at children under 13 and is intended to be used by adults who are caregivers.
-If you are caring for a child (including a child with chronic conditions or disabilities), the adult caregiver is the user of the app.
-The child does not use Kinwatch directly.
+Kinwatch is intended to be used by adults who are caregivers.
+Children do not use Kinwatch directly.
+If you record health information for a child you care for — for example, a child with a chronic condition or disability — the adult caregiver is the user of the app on that child's behalf.

-If you believe a child under 13 has independently entered data into Kinwatch, please contact me at [email protected].
+If you believe a child has independently entered data into Kinwatch without an adult caregiver's involvement, please contact me at [email protected].
 Because I cannot see your data, you will need to perform the deletion yourself within the app; I will help you locate the option.

 Because Kinwatch does not hold your data on any server I control, most data-access requests are satisfied by the app itself.